 Repot in spring only when necessary.
 This flowering plant blooms best when pot-bound, so keep the fleshy rhizome roots crowded in the container.
 Use a pot with drainage holes to prevent soggy soil.

 Overwinter A. africanus in a sunny window.
-Cut back on watering, but don't allow the soil to dry out.
+It's an evergreen and wants sunlight all year long.
+African Lily will tolerate cool temperatures, but don't expose your plant to 50°F/10°C or lower.
+Reduce watering during the winter months, but don't allow the soil to dry out.
 Stop fertilizing after flowering is over.
 In early spring, resume normal care.

 If you've never grown African lilies, give them a try.
 Growing these tender perennials indoors is easy and, with good care, you'll enjoy their gorgeous flowers year after year.

 You'll find Agapanthus africanus for sale in spring and summer in garden centers and nearly year-round at some online nurseries.

 Though most are blue, one cultivar 'Albus' is pure white.
 A dwarf variety exists -- 'Peter Pan' only reaches about 10 inches (25 cm) tall.

 Height: 2-3 ft (60-90 cm)